microsoft/pxt-arcadeshield/reference/image-type.md

 * `e`: yellow
 * `f`: black

-A 1 x 1 image with a red pixel is declared as:
+A 1 x 1 bitmap with a red pixel is declared as:

 ```typescript
 let oneRed = img`a`